Douibi/superette-produit-data-dz/README.md

 # algeria Supermarkets product dataset
-This repository contains the list of all the product that we find in algeria supermarkets,mini markets.
+This repository contains the list of all  product that we find in algeria supermarkets,mini markets.
 The data is up-to-date with help of other contributor.

 ## Languages